 Food For Thought...

-The golf motion is just 1 of 1000's of physical tasks you carry out in your life.
+The golf motion is just 1 of 100's of physical tasks you carry out in your life.
 When you attempt to develop a golf swing you try to build a procedural memory in your BRAIN.
 Neurons begin to link up and fire your muscles appropriately, the more you repeat the action, the stronger become the connections between those neurons.
-So what happens if you do NOT repeat the same move because you haven't already developed the motor pattern in the brain or make attempts to change your swing?
+What happens if you do NOT repeat the same move because you haven't developed the motor pattern in the brain or continually make changes to your swing?
 Different neurons attempt to join forces to fire the muscles differently.
 What about your next swing change?
 The next?
-Sadly, this approach STOPS you from developing a repeatable, TRUSTED motor pattern.
-You never develop the procedural memory.
-How you are being taught golf and practice lies at the heart of your persistent problems.
+This traditional learning approach STOPS you from developing a repeatable, TRUSTED motor pattern in your BRAIN.
+You never develop a trusted memory.
+How you are being taught golf and then practice lies at the heart of your persistent problems.

-Think about this - what happens when someone has a stroke?
+Think about this for a moment - what happens when someone has a stroke?

 Some physical functions are impaired.
 Neurons responsible for specific motor skills, destroyed.
 Physical skills that had been mastered for life can be lost.
 Why?
 Because ALL your physical movements in life are driven by procedural motor patterns stored in your BRAIN.
 If your brain gets damaged your physical body does not perform as it did.
-It doesn't matter what skills you had mastered, your muscles NEVER retain any memory.
+It doesn't matter what skills you had mastered prior, your muscles NEVER retained a memory.
 If they did, a stroke would not affect your physical actions.
 Clearly, it does.
 All efforts to regain mobility involve building new neural connections, IF available.
 Please watch this remarkable girl demonstrate the wonders of neural plasticity:

-How do you correctly develop a swing or putting stroke?
+So what has this to do with developing a golf swing or putting stroke?

 So HOW is TRUST in your swing or putting stroke experienced in golf?